The Chiasm of Acts 28:27

 A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In Acts 2:40-47 the center and climax is the description of the earl church: "Everyone kept feeling a sense of
+In Acts 28:27 the center and climax is in Paul's quotation of Isaiah 6:10, "THEY HAVE CLOSED THEIR EYES; OTHERWISE

 The Chiasm of Acts 1:14-2:47